jh0ker/spyfall/README.md

 Spyfall on your mobile device!

-This is the code that currently runs [http://spyfall.meteor.com](http://spyfall.meteor.com).
-It's a simple site I've built as a learning project, so definitely don't use it as an example of Meteor best practices.
+This is a _fork_ of the code that currently runs [http://spyfall.meteor.com](http://spyfall.meteor.com).

+I changed the time limit from a fixed 8 minutes to 1min 30sec per Player.
+Also, I modified `styles.less` to allow easy color changing (and changed the color palette to a dark-green theme).

 Pull requests welcome!

 ## Disclaimer